9 Ultimate Family Road Trip Planning Ideas You Need To Try

 Prepare With These Road Trip Planning Ideas

 Road trips are among the most popular travel options used by American families to get to their vacation destinations.
 According to AAA spokesperson, Julie Hall, “Road trips remain the most popular family vacation option, as they offer the most flexibility and are a great way to build family bonds and create lasting memories.”
 Echoing these sentiments are the overwhelming number of American families who seem to choose driving over the hassle of flying to their getaways each year.
 Although this tradeoff is worth the savings, driving brings a set of challenges particularly when children are involved.
-So after finding your perfect family vacation deal, and before you embark on your road trip adventure,... follow these tips to make your journey a happy and memorable experience.
+So once you've found that perfect family vacation deal, follow these tips to make your journey a happy and memorable experience.